 Is there a way to alert editors of search engines that we have new content?

 Search engines send out bots (also knows as robots or spiders) which “crawl” the Web constantly, indexing the content of websites.
 There is a correlation between (a) the number and quality of links to your site and (b) the frequency and depth of spidering on your site.
-If there are many links to your website (either on other websites or on the directories), then the search engine spiders will visit your page more frequently.
+If there are many links to your website, then the search engine spiders will visit your page more frequently.
 Search engines also generally follow this rule: the more frequently you update your site, the more frequently it will be visited by a spider.